Matsadura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9- Sets the file perms to 753
 10- Copies attribute from Ollen file to hello
-11- Adds execute perms to directory and all of its subdir
+11- Adds execute perms to directory and all of its subdir 12- Makes a new directory with 751 perms